-14 Small Full Bathroom Trends to Copy Now (2025)
+14 Small Master Bathroom Ideas To Copy Now (2025)

 This webpage has affiliate links throughout the post.
 I earn a small commission when a link is pressed that costs nothing to you.

-When you’ve got the itch to renovate, the bathroom is usually the first place to start.
+When you’ve got the itch to renovate, the bathroom is a great place to start.
 It’s small, you can stay within a budget, and you can do it in a weekend (so it has a really quick payoff).
-But if you’re not quite sure what to do, I’ve got a few ideas that will inspire you.

-I gathered 14 stunning bathrooms that use the current design trends.
-Scroll through them below, and you’ll see that right now, natural earth tones and stones are big.
-And you can create a dramatic change just by changing your mirror and walls.
+I gathered 14 stunning bathrooms that use the current design trends– you’ll see that right now, organic earth tones and stones are big.

 (@katiewoodinteriors)